Ilan is a huge fan of anime and video games since he can remember himself. He is also an aspiring author who wishes to write fantasy novels.

 - Story tends to drag itself too much, especially in the middle act where it stretches for way too long, needs to tone down its paddling

-- The main trio are not particularly interesting as characters, pale in comparison to the supporting characters
+- The main trio is not particularly interesting as characters, pale in comparison to the supporting characters

 - Animation outside action scenes tends to be minimal and sparse, overuses still-frames